What Is a Prioritization Framework?

 Why Use Prioritization Frameworks?

-Some product managers try and rely on intuition, but this is risky at best since it allows for certain crucial pieces of information.
+Some product managers rely on intuition, but this is risky at best since it allows you to overlook certain crucial pieces of information.

 RICE Method: Key Components

-A common scale is 3 for “massive impact”, 2 for “high impact”, 1 for “medium impact”, 0.5 for “low impact”, and 0.25 for “minimal”.
+A standard scale is 3 for “massive impact,” 2 for “high impact,” 1 for “medium impact,” 0.5 for “low impact,” and 0.25 for “minimal.”

-This represents how much time it will take the various product, design, and engineering teams to implement a specific feature into the product.
+It represents how much time it will take the various product, design, and engineering teams to implement a specific feature into the product.

-Once all these categories are properly quantified the formula to calculate the RICE score is
+Once all these categories are properly quantified, the formula to calculate the RICE score is

 RICE= ([Reach x Impact x Confidence] / Effort)